indico/indico-user-docs/user_guide/survey_define.md

 Define your survey
 ==================

-First you will have to create an indico EVENT that matches your needs (meeting or lecture or conference).
-To learn how to do this, please see the relevant sections in this document.
+First you will have to create an indico _event_ that matches your needs (meeting or lecture or conference).
+To learn how to do this, please see the relevant sections in this book.

-On your event Management page, select "SURVEYS", which is under “Organization” on the left banner.
+On your event Management page, select _Surveys_, which is under _Organization_ on the left banner.

-Now you can click on “Create Survey” to start the Survey creation process.
+Click on _Create Survey _ to start the Survey definition.

 Choose a title for your survey and fill the introduction box with some text you want to be shown as a description.